 Dr. Birla: Great question.
 Automating this step streamlines the process even further and reinforces reproducibility.
 QIAseq library kits are designed for automation.
-You can find more information on automating on Tecan, Hamilton, epMotion, and other platforms by reaching out here (LINK TO CONTACT PAGE).
+You can find more information on automating on Tecan, Hamilton, epMotion, and other platforms by reaching out here.
 The QIAseq FX DNA Library Kit has also been fully automated on epMotion 5075.

 What proportion of the genome can be amplified from a single cell?